FACTBOX-Effect on commodities markets due to U.S. government shutdown

 Private exchange operators are generally not affected, but weekly economic reports from the U.S. Energy Department and U.S. Department of Agriculture (USDA), key for traders, have in the past been delayed until the government re-opens.

-FINANCIAL OVERSIGHT: The CFTC said it would have to furlough 95 percent of employees immediately.
+FINANCIAL OVERSIGHT: The Commodity Futures Trading Commission (CFTC) said it would have to furlough 95 percent of employees immediately.
 An agency spokeswoman said the derivatives regulator could, however, call in additional staff in the event of a financial market emergency.

 The 2013 shutdown caused weekly figures on positions in options and futures to be delayed until after the government reopened.